Celebrate Earth Day April 22 and All Year Long

 3) Plant a garden and grow some of your own fruits, vegetables, and herbs.
 You’ll reduce energy consumption used for transporting food an average of 1800 miles from the farm to your home.
 You’ll also enjoy the flavor and higher nutritional content of vegetables harvested from your own garden.
 No room to garden?
 Purchase seasonal produce at your local farmers market.

 4) Plant a tree.
 Trees help clean our air, shade our homes and shelter our houses from the wind.
 They also slow and absorb rainwater, keeping it out of our storm sewers and reducing flooding.
 And don’t let a lack of space stop you.
 Contact a nearby school or your local municipality.
 Donate and help plant a tree where you and others can enjoy its beauty.
-Dan and Son Planting a Tree 5) Care for an existing tree in your landscape or community.
+5) Care for an existing tree in your landscape or community.
 Extend the mulch ring around the tree to reduce competition with grass for water and nutrients.
 Pull mulch away from the trunk of the tree to avoid rot.
 And water existing trees thoroughly during extended dry periods.
 Even established trees benefit from thorough watering during hot dry weather.
 Fertilize trees in need of a nutrient boost with Milorganite according to label directions this spring.

 6) Maintain a healthy lawn with proper fertilization.
 Proper fertilization with low nitrogen slow release fertilizer, like Milorganite, encourages dense cover and deep roots that are more drought, pest and disease tolerant and better able to out compete weeds.
 Plus University of Minnesota research showed that properly fertilized lawns do a better job of holding soil and nutrients in place than unfertilized lawns.
 This means less phosphorous run-off polluting our waterways.